slerman12/UnifiedML/README.md

 #

 > :bulb: :information_source: *The below sections, like* [Classification](#classification)*, describe many features.
-Since this is* **Unified***ML, many if not all of those features will work in RL as well.
+Chances are those features are compatible in RL as well.
 For example, a cosine annealing learning rate schedule can be toggled with: ```lr_decay_epochs=100```.
 It will anneal per-episode rather than per-epoch.
 Different model architectures, image transforms, EMAs, and more are all supported across domains!*

 [comment]: <> (Enjoy :thumbsup:)